 Have a great school year, and please feel free to contact me if you need any help with the college admissions process!
 GO PATRIOTS!

 Hello!
-My name is Amanda Ray Guerin and I am an Admissions Representative for George Mason University.
-I grew up in Mechanicsville, Virginia and am a recent Mason graduate, with a degree in Criminology, Law and Society.
+My name is Amanda Ray Guerin and I am an Admissions Counselor here at George Mason University.
+I grew up in Mechanicsville, Virginia and graduated from Mason with a degree in Criminology, Law and Society.
 As a student, I was involved in Greek Life, worked for Mason Recreation, and of course cheered my heart out at our NCAA Division I basketball games!

 Going to school just outside of the nation’s capital is an amazing experience due to all the opportunities you get in and outside of the classroom.
 One of my favorite things about Mason is that students get to work with prestigious professors with real-world experience.
 You gain incredible connections with faculty members who are experts in their fields, including Assistant Attorneys General, novelists, scientists, policy makers, and even Tony Award and Pulitzer Prize winners.
 Choosing to attend Mason is hands down the best decision I ever made.